mdn/content/files/en-us/web/api/selection_api/index.md

 ## Interfaces

 - {{domxref("Selection")}}
-  - : An interface which epresents the part of the document selected by the user or the current position of the caret.
+  - : An interface which represents the part of the document selected by the user or the current position of the caret.
 - {{domxref("Document/getSelection()", "Document.getSelection()")}}
   - : A method returning a `Selection` object representing the current selection or current position of the caret.
 - {{domxref("Window/getSelection()", "Window.getSelection()")}}